hansenoolivia/ticket-lifecycle/README.md

 <p>
-All of the priority's are set to normal and aren't assigned to anybody, we will need to go through are tickets and change these settings.
+All of the priority's are set to normal and aren't assigned to anybody, we will need to go through the tickets and change these settings.
 Let's use the "online banking is down" ticket for example.
 </p>
 <p>
 <br />

 <p>
-Online Banking is down - "Business Impacting Issue", we need to change this to Emergency on Priority level.
+Online Banking is down - "Business Impacting Issue", we need to change this to Emergency on Priority level & Assign to an Agent, ex.
+Jane Doe or yourself.
 </p>

 <p>